The Comcare graduate program is a great way to make your transition from university to the workforce in the Australian Public Service.

 Business areas may also provide you with further learning and development opportunities specific to your work area.

 Graduates are involved in other activities including a 'corporate project'.
 Working collaboratively to address a current strategic challenge facing Comcare, graduates research the issues, develop recommendations and provide a written report and presentation.

 We provide our graduates with support networks during the program.
 These include:

 Graduates are allocated a buddy - a former graduate - who is a friendly face during the first few months and is on hand to ask those 'settling in' questions.

 In addition to a buddy, each graduate may be allocated a mentor who provides support and guidance.

 - your first day

 As a graduate, you report to a direct supervisor.

 Social Network of Graduates membership

 Graduates are also provided with membership to the Social Network of Graduates (SNoG).
-The network is a collective group of Graduates from all APS agencies and provides opportunities to meet and network with other graduates and participate in activities such as a Ski Trip, Trivia Competitions and the SNoG Ball.
+The network is a collective group of graduates from all APS agencies and provides opportunities to meet and network with other graduates and participate in activities such as a ski trip, trivia competitions and a ball.